zmij/tg-fuse/README.md

 - `.jpg`, `.jpeg`, `.png`, `.gif`, `.webp`, `.mp4`, `.mov`, `.avi`, `.mkv`, `.webm` → sent as compressed media
 - All other files → sent as document

+**Upload deduplication:** File hashes are cached, so sending the same file to multiple chats avoids re-uploading to Telegram servers.

 **File size limits:** 2 GB for regular users, 4 GB for Telegram Premium.

 ## Platform Notes